 Share:

-To qualify for disability benefits, the applicant must meet the requirements set by the Social Security Administration.
+To qualify for disability benefits, an applicant must meet the requirements set by the Social Security Administration.

-According to the Centers for Disease Control and Prevention (CDC), a disability is a physical or mental impairment that makes it difficult to perform certain tasks or to function and interact with your environment.
-Some of the most common types of disabilities can affect an individual’s:
+According to the Centers for Disease Control and Prevention (CDC), a disability is a physical or mental impairment that makes it difficult to perform certain tasks or function and interact with your environment.
+Some common types of disabilities can affect an individual’s:

 • Vision